 - 5. Processing wooden joints

-The kumitsugi technique is used to join pieces of wood together.
-There are various types of joints, such as the two-piece kumitsugi, three-piece kumitsugi and even a five-piece kumitsugi; they improve both the appearance and strength of the furniture.
+A technique called kumitsugi is used to join pieces of wood together.
+There are various types of joining like the two-piece, three-piece, and even five-piece kumitsugi.
+They improve both the appearance and strength of the furniture.

 - 6. Production of wooden pegs

-The wooden pegs are made from the utsugi (crenate deutzia) tree.
-The wood is chopped into blocks approximately 20cm long, and then cut into boards approximately 4 to 6mm thick using a nata hatchet.
-The boards are cut further along the grain into sticks resembling chopsticks approximately 4 to 6mm wide, which are then shaved round using a knife and cut into the appropriate lengths for wooden pegs.
-Each stick generally yields around 4 to 8 wooden pegs, which are then roasted with rice bran to remove moisture.
+Wooden pegs are made of wood from a deutzia tree.
+The wood is cut to approximately twenty centimeters length, and then cut into boards four to six millimeters thick using a nata hatchet.
+The boards are cut further along the grain into sticks resembling chopsticks about four to six millimeters wide.
+They are then shaved roundly with a knife and cut into the appropriate lengths for wooden pegs.
+Each stick generally yields around four to eight wooden pegs, which are then roasted with rice bran to remove moisture.

 - 7. Assembly

-This process involves shaving and finishing the joints and external parts using a hira-kanna plane.
-The process ensures a smooth and even surface, while curved edges and karato edges are shaved round.
+This process involves shaving the joints and external parts with a Japanese hand plane.
+This ensures a smooth and even surface, while curved edges are rounded.

 - 9. Finishing

-The surface is polished using sandpaper and natural polishing agents such as rough horsetail and muku tree leaves.
-Finishing processes then bring out the unique features of the wood.
-In the case of paulownia wood, hana-ibotaro wax, secreted by the white wax scales insect is placed inside a cotton bag and used to polish the surface in a method known as the ibotaro wax wiping finish.
+The surface is polished using sandpaper and natural polishing agents such as rough horsetail and muku (oriental elm) tree leaves.
+Finishing processes bring out the unique features of the wood.
+For paulownia wood, hana-ibotaro wax, which is a tree wax made from secretion of scale insects, is placed inside a cotton bag and used to polish the surface of the wood.
+This method is called the ibotaro wax wiping finish.

 - 10. Decorations

-The finished furniture may sometimes be decorated using maki-e, where gold and silver dusts are sprinkled over lacquer drawings, or with zogan engravings.
-Metal fittings such as handles are ordered and separately manufactured; once attached, the Kyo Sashimono dresser is complete.
+The finished furniture may sometimes be decorated using maki-e, where gold and silver powder is sprinkled over lacquer drawings, or inlaid decorations.
+Metal fittings such as handles ordered and manufactured separately are attached, and the Kyo Sashimono dresser is complete.